sygoh23/jackal_fyp/README.md

 Alternatively, the simulation can be launched directly using `roslaunch development ped_gazebo.launch` or `roslaunch development ped_only.launch`.

+3. Pedestrian Following: Run one of the following script depending on your Jackal configuration:
+ * `nav_addon_laser.sh`: Launches navigation stack using the 2D laser scanner.
+ * `nav_addon_velodyne.sh`: Launches the navigation stack using the 3D Velodyne Lidar.

+ Alternatively, the navigation stack can be launched directly using `roslaunch development nav_addon_laser.launch` or `roslaunch development nav_addon_velodyne.launch`.

 ### Other Dependencies:
 * The Jackal robot requires the Intel Realsense SDK.